Delta Modules Barcelona

 It is not an absolute requirement but we strongly advise you to use a word-processor (desktop or laptop) for all your written work.

 If you are doing a part-time compulsory attendance course, a full or part-time optional attendance course or a non-attended course, only in very special circumstances will we allow you to give or send us a piece of handwritten work rather than uploading an electronic version (using Moodle).

 We maintain a number of desktop PCs at the school which trainees can use but demand for these can sometimes outstrip supply.
 We therefore also advise you to bring your own laptop to attended courses if you have one.

 Wireless Internet access is freely available throughout our building.

 As a StudyCELTA trainee, you will be able to sign up for free to our TEFL jobs website www.teflwork.com.
 TEFLwork is a platform only for qualified English teachers and will allow you to find work both at home and abroad with your newly gained Delta diploma.

-Delta Applicants who have satisfactorily completed the Delta application package for Barcelona will be invited to attend an interview shortly after this date with the main course tutor, face to face at the Training Centre, or on the telephone (at their own cost) if you are not residing within the Barcelona region.
+- Applicants who have satisfactorily completed the pre-interview task will be invited to attend an interview shortly after this date at the school or via Skype if the candidate is not based locally.

 - IMPORTANT: Please note that acceptance on a course does not mean a place has been reserved for you.
 To ensure a place the full fee must be paid no later than two weeks before the start of the course.
 Fees are not transferable or refundable.